 These are some of the basic causes of SIBO and SIFO:

 - Low stomach acid.
 Can be brought on by aging and eating when under stress, but most often by the use of over the counter acid-blocking medications such as Prilosec, Nexium, and Zantac.
 You’ll know that you have low stomach acid if you bloat or have gas within two hours of eating a meal or experience belching and burping.

 - Use of antibiotics.
-Antibiotics are necessary at times but the do kill the healthy bacteria as well as the targeted ones.
+Antibiotics are necessary at times but they do kill the healthy bacteria as well as the targeted ones.
 Make sure you use a good probiotic when on antibiotic.
 Learn to use antibiotics safely, HERE.

 - Pancreatic or gall bladder dysfunction.
 These two glands help us digest food, especially fatty food.
 So if you have undigested food in your stool, pain under the right ribs after a fatty meal, or urgent light colored (yellowish) stools that float after a fatty meal, think gall bladder congestion and its associated tendency to develop SIBO/SIFO.